CartoDB/documentation/app/content/react/library-reference/redux.md

 #### createCartoSlice

-A function that accepts an `initialState`, setups the state and creates the CARTO reducers that support CARTO for React achitecture.
+A function that accepts an `initialState`, setups the state and creates the reducers that support CARTO for React achitecture.

 - **Input**: